Welcome to APAM 2025 - What Awaits?

 Panel discussion on the 'Challenges and opportunities for clinical academics in interdisciplinary translational research'

-Professor Patrick F. Chinnery Executive Chair of the MRC
+Executive Chair of the Medical Research Council

 National Medical Director of NHS England

-President of the Academy of Medical Sciences
+President of the Academy of Medical Sciences, Director, Health Data Research UK

 Scientific Symposia

-• Translating Big Data and AI
+- Translating Big Data and AI

-• Health and a Changing Environment
+- Health and a Changing Environment

-• Changing Paradigms with Emerging Therapeutics
+- Changing Paradigms with Emerging Therapeutics

-• The Open Theme that will showcase quality and breadth of translational research outside of these areas.
+- The Open Theme that will showcase quality and breadth of translational research outside of these areas.

 Keynote Speakers